WWE News: Chris Jericho’s United States Title Win Puts Him In Elite Company

 Teaming with his best friend and current WWE Universal Champion Kevin Owens, Jericho and K.O. faced Reigns in a handicap match in Monday Night RAW’s main event.
 While Reigns put forth a valiant effort, his championship reign ended after a powerbomb on the ring apron by Owens and a pair of codebreakers.

-The handicap bout for the title was announced just days earlier, putting a roadblock that Reigns could not overcome.
+The handicap bout for the title was announced just days earlier, putting up a roadblock that Reigns could not overcome.

 .@IAmJericho pins @WWERomanReigns to win the #USTitle for the first time ever! #RAW@FightOwensFightpic.twitter.com/AwcweDFGw7